HOLY FAMILY AMERICAN NATIONAL CATHOLIC CHURCH-LAS CRUCES, NM (FOUNDED-1995)

 Fr.
 Louie Amezaga, Associate Pastor

-His interest in the priesthood led him to St. Minrad School of Theology where he completed a double masters in 1995.-MA in Catholic Life and Thought and an M Div.
+His interest in the priesthood led him to St. Meinrad School of Theology where he completed a double masters in 1995.-MA in Catholic Life and Thought and an M Div.
 He was ordained to the priesthood through the Roman Catholic Church where he served until 1999.
-For a number of years he served part time at Holy Family while also teaching High School math and science.
+His first assignment was at Immaculate Heart of Mary Cathedral in Las Cruces.
+For a number of years, he served part time at Holy Family while also teaching High School math and science.
 Fr.
-Louie has been known to the people of Holy Family since 2002 and was called to full time ministry by the parish in 2012.
-He was Incardinating into the ANCC in 2015
+Louie has been known to the people of Holy Family since 2002 and continues to teach at a local High School.
+After leaving the Roman Catholic Church, he was Incardinated into the ANCC in 2015.

 EMAIL FR.
 LOUIE